aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/converting-a-document-with-images-using-aspose-words-in-azure-functions/_index.md

     }
 }
 {{< /highlight >}}
 1. Run the code in Visual Studio to test it.
 The result will be displayed in the console output.
 1. ![todo:image_alt_text](converting-a-document-with-images-using-aspose-words-in-azure-functions_1.png)
-1. Copy URL from the console output to your favorite browser to get the output document, which should look as follows:
+1. Copy URL from the console output to your favorite browser to get the output document, which should look as follows:<br>
 ![todo:image_alt_text](converting-a-document-with-images-using-aspose-words-in-azure-functions_2.png)
 1. Now, if you [deploy the created function to Azure](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio#publish-the-project-to-azure), the image will not be rendered because of the problem stated at the beginning of this article.
-The output is shown below:
+The output is shown below:<br>
 ![todo:image_alt_text](converting-a-document-with-images-using-aspose-words-in-azure-functions_3.png)

-1. Open the .csproj file in Notepad and add the following section to it:
+1. Open the .csproj file in Notepad and add the following section to it:<br>
 {{< highlight csharp >}}
 <Target Name="CopyRequiredNativeAssets" AfterTargets="_FunctionsPostPublish">
   <ItemGroup>